torontoCascon/cascon-2017/README.md

 3. Visit `localhost:3000/swagger-ui` to be able to see a Swagger Docs interface that will let you try out any of the requests.

 ## Next Steps
 __Congrats!
-You've completed Step 4 - Basic Diary Application.__ Move on to step 5 by [clicking here](https://github.com/virkt25/cascon-2017/tree/step-05).
+You've completed Step 5 - Making it Cognitive.__ You're done!